apankrat/notes/intrusive-containers/readme-v2.md

 adding compile-time protection against two types of mistakes, but without going full C++ on the syntax.

-Second revision further reduces required boilerplate to a near-absolute minimum.
+This (second) revision further reduces the boilerplate to a near-absolute minimum.
 Here's an example of how it looks:

     /*
-     *  Say we have our data structure and it needs to be on two
+     *  Say we have our data structure and it needs
-     *  separate lists - vip and hip.
+     *  to be on two separate lists - vip and hip.
      */
     struct user_data
     {